-welcomes travelers to Los Angeles with a great location for RV camping.
+Hollywood RV Park welcomes travelers to Los Angeles with a great location for RV camping.
 Located on Balboa Boulevard, this motorhome park is a short drive from the ocean and several warm, sun-drenched Southern California beaches.
 The RV park has cement patios and offers access to a range of amenities.
 Full hookups, laundry facilities, restrooms, cable TV, and Wi-Fi are available for travelers.
-Los Angeles Fairplex KOA

-Malibu Beach Park is a one-stop location for RV lovers and for seekers of L.A. glitz and glamour.
-Located on Pacific Coast Highway, this RV park is home to body surfers, beachcombers, and dolphin watchers all year round.
+Malibu Beach RV Park is a one-stop location for RV lovers and for seekers of L.A. glitz and glamour.
+Located on the Pacific Coast Highway, this RV park is home to body surfers, beachcombers, and dolphin watchers all year round.
 Hang out in the game room for billiards, or enjoy the outdoor grilling and lanai.
 The bathrooms are equipped with heated showers.
 Propane, garbage service, Wi-Fi, and cable TV are included at all RV sites.
-Hang out and whale watch in Los Angeles from March to April, as well as from October to November.

 Universal Studios is the "mega" park attraction, including complete movie-based theme rides from box office blockbusters.
-Just off the 101 Freeway in Los Angeles on Universal City Plaza, Universal Studios offers day passes and studio tours weekly.
+Just off the 101 Freeway, Universal Studios offers day passes and studio tours weekly.
 Shop at Universal CityWalk, try indoor skydiving at iFly, and ride the bull after dining at the Saddle Ranch Chop House.
 Round out the day with a movie at the AMC Universal CityWalk cinemas.